quixoftic/Sxcrape/README.md

 * An image of the artist.
 * A link to one of the artist's songs.
 * A link to one of the artist's music videos.
-* SXSW's recommended Twitter hashtags for the event.
+* SXSW's recommended Twitter hashtags for the event. (**Note**: as of 2013-02-19, Twitter is not providing hashtags for SXSW 2013 music showcase events.)

 The data are represented as name/value pairs in a JSON object, which contains one object for the event, one for the artist, and one for the